eclipse/epsilon/examples/org.eclipse.epsilon.examples.eol.dap/README.md

 The [provided Ant file](build.xml) shows how to do this.
 When an executable Ant task is configured with `debug="true"` and `debugPort="PORT"`, it will wait for a DAP client before it starts running.

-There are two launch configurations for this as well:
+There are several launch configurations for this as well:

 * `Run Debug Adapter on 01-hello from Ant.launch`
 * `Run Debug Adapter on 02-imports-main from Ant.launch`
+* `Run Debug Adapter on 04-inspectObject from Ant.launch`

 ## Epsilon DAP server for a classpath resource